correalramos24/Docker/documentation/docker_basics.md

   * A container with a Linux app, can only run with a linux kernel
 * Docker runs an application image within a container in the host.
 * A docker container needs to be *removable*, in other words the important data needs to be saved outside (with a volume).
+* At execution time, you can ask with tab key for auto-complete the commands (or display the possible commands)

 ## Docker installation